akwohlgenant/akwohlgenant.github.io/_posts/2020-05-08-gssdata_inference.md

 ## Abstract

 This project investigates the General Social Survey (GSS) dataset from the University of Chicago.
-I will use the statistical analysis capabilities of R to investigate the question of whether there is a significant difference between white and African American women in the average age at which a woman's first child is born.
+I will use the statistical analysis capabilities of R to investigate the question of whether there is a significant racial difference among US women in the average age at which a woman's first child is born.
 Along the way, I will do some exploratory data analysis, and see what special packages and functions R has for statistical inference.

 ### Load packages